stefan2904/raspberry-temperature/README.md

 ### WTF?

+This scripts reads and logs the temperature and status of various sensors.

-This scripts read and log the temperature and door status of [realraum Graz](http://realraum.at/).
+For example it is used to log the temperature and door status of [realraum Graz](http://realraum.at/).
+To see this in action visit [realraum.github.io/r3pi-temperature](http://realraum.github.io/r3pi-temperature) (and [check out the code](https://github.com/realraum/r3pi-temperature)).

 ### Setup